phildoesdev/xtrabackupautomator/README.md

         This will archive what ever base or incremental folders exist if a backup is happening within the archive_at_utc_24_hour hour.
 This is intended to make it easier to schedule when your archive and base backup occur.
         These can be resource intensive and so it is nice to do at off hours.
-        *If this program is scheduled to run more than once durring the 'archive_at_utc_24_hour' hour each run will cause an archive.
+        *If this program is scheduled to run more than once during the 'archive_at_utc_24_hour' hour each run will cause an archive.

     -archive_at_utc_24_hour
         [DEFAULT_VALUE: 6]